 Wilderness Study Areas

-The Bureau of Land Management manages more than 545 Wilderness Study Areas (WSAs) containing nearly 12.7 million acres located in the Western States and Alaska.
+The Bureau of Land Management manages 528 Wilderness Study Areas (WSAs) containing almost 12.8 million acres located in the Western States and Alaska.
 The Federal Land Policy and Management Act of 1976 directed the Bureau to inventory and study its roadless areas for wilderness characteristics.
 To be designated as a Wilderness Study Area, an area had to have the following characteristics:

 - Size - roadless areas of at least 5,000 acres of public lands or of a manageable size;